-Driving the most spectacular roads of China
+What are the most spectacular roads in China?

 Qieshan La is a high mountain pass at an elevation of 5,392m (17,690ft) above sea level, located in Tibet, north-east of the Himalayas, in the People's Republic of China.